About the Author

 Programs can vary in size and complexity and they can be tailored to meet your unique business needs.
 Whether you're a dealer managing dozens or even hundreds of devices or you're a distributor managing thousands, you can partner with an MPS provider to offer your customers everything from an enterprise to a software-as-a-service (SaaS) solution.

 So what are your options?
-The quadrant chart below looks at the scalability and cost of the various types of MPS solutions available on the market.
+There are several MPS solutions available on the market that vary in terms of deployment, scope, and cost.
 Implementation and pricing are often the first two questions customers have when they start researching managed print services.
 How easy is it going to be to get your program up and running and to scale it as your business grows?
 What are the initial costs when launching your MPS program?

 Depending on the type and size of your business and your position within your respective industry, an enterprise solution might make more sense than a SaaS solution.
 Context is always the first thing to take into account when considering managed print; what are your needs and what are you looking for in an MPS program?